 At ten past midnight on the night of 6 June 1944, Lieutenant Norman Poole became the first allied soldier to set foot on French soil, just inland from Utah Beach.
 And so began Operation Overlord – the code name for the Battle of Normandy.
 Poole and his crew had parachuted in to confuse the Germans before the Normandy landings boats started to approach the coast.
-With the 70th anniversary coming up in 2014, this part of the northern French coast is braced for an influx of veterans and their descendants, coming to see where history was made, both for their families and for the world.
+2014 saw the 70th anniversary of the battle, when this part of the northern French coast saw an influx of veterans and their descendants, coming to see where history was made, both for their families and for the world.

 The three-mile-long strip of sand at Utah Beach was the most westerly of the five Normandy landing beaches.
 Things here didn’t go entirely to plan – on the night of the invasion strong currents meant that the boats were swept two kilometres south of their target when they tried to land.
 This intervention by nature ended up working in the Allies’ favour though as German defences were much weaker on this stretch of the coast.
 After landing, the troops easily fought their way inland and met up with the air troops.
 By the end of the first day over 23,000 men had come ashore at Utah Beach – one of which was the son of US president Teddy Roosevelt – with less than 250 casualties.